user17359/user17359/README.md

 ### Hi there 👋
 - 👋 Hi, I’m @user17359
 - 😄 Pronouns: He/Him
-- 👀 I’m interested in AR, IT in medicine, procedural generating
+- 👀 I’m interested in IT in medicine, procedural generating and gamedev!
+- :hammer: I'm currently working on SpecLight App at SKN Hexa
 - 🌱 I’m currently learning Dart/Flutter
-- 💞️ I’m currently not looking to collaborate
-- 📫 How to reach me (please dont)
+- 📫 You can reach me by my email: blazejryszard@gmail.com